Master of Public Administration

 - RN 1972 Good Samaritan School of Nursing, Dayton, OH

 Doris has been teaching in the University of Vermont, public administration program since 2005.
 Her interdisciplinary approach to teaching and learning and diverse practical experience distinguish her as an educator and as co- author of a foundational textbook, Psychology and Systems at Work (2013), and author of Organizational Systems (in preparation).
 Doris’s organizational experiences include consultation/mediation for private and nonprofit sectors; psychiatric, community, and maternity nursing; mental health counseling, community/youth project management, and public education program development.

 - Doris Anderson's courses by semester available here.

 - Students learn the scientific principles that guide quality negotiation and mediation, while practicing the behaviors that put those principles into action.
 Concentrated focus on conflict analysis, interest-based negotiation, and collaborative decision-making.
 Credits: 3 View/download sample syllabus (PDF). >>

-- PA 334 Organizational Behavior and Culture (with Dr. Robert Lawson)
+- PA 334 Organizational Behavior and Culture

 - Psychology and Systems at Work (2013).